 Architectural engineering students are interested in how buildings are designed, how they stand up against the forces of nature, and how they are built and maintained.
 Students are also concerned with how buildings function as a coordinated set of structural, electrical, communication, and mechanical systems.
 Architectural engineers are also interested in how these systems support a building’s mission and its occupants’ needs in a sustainable manner.
 They are creative problem solvers addressing national and international challenges of energy needs, sustainable new and reconditioned building systems, urban development, and community planning.

-The objectives of The University of Alabama Bachelor of Science in Architectural Engineering (BSArchE) program is to graduate students who are in demand by employers and graduate programs and who lead fulfilling professional careers through their abilities to:
+The educational objectives of the University of Alabama’s Bachelor of Science in Architectural Engineering (BSArchE), program is to have graduates who, within a few years of graduation, are in demand and lead fulfilling professional careers, in their chosen area of professional practice, through their demonstrated abilities to:

 Architectural Engineering Curriculum

 |EN 101||3||EN 102||3|

 |CH 100, 101, or 117||4||History (HI) or social and behavioral sciences (SB) elective.
 1,4||3|